 A research reactor FiR 1 (TRIGA Mark II, 250 kW) is situated in Espoo and operated by the VTT Technical Research Centre of Finland.
 It was taken into operation in 1962.
-VTT has also radiochemical laboratories and a small hot-cell for testing radioactive materials.
+VTT has also radiochemical laboratories and a hot-cell for studies of pressure vessel materials of Loviisa NPP and other radioactive materials.
 Radiochemical and particle accelerator laboratories are also located at the universities of Helsinki, Turku and Jyväskylä.